All Episodes

 Now we know Comey deserved it.

-So anyway, then they the same people involved in that, the same people that didn't see the obstruction, which is deleting subpoenaed emails, the bleach bit the hammers, then become the same people that use what they were warned not to use.
+So anyway, then the same people involved in that, the same people that didn't see the obstruction, which is deleting subpoenaed emails, the bleach pit, the hammers, then become the same people that use what they were warned not to use, the dirty dossier, which we now know is an unverifiable document.

 But it's unverifiable because the author of the document doesn't know if any of it's true.